industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Installation

-Download the app and "WinCC Unified Runtime" from the Industrial Edge HUB into your Industrial Edge Management.
+Download the app "WinCC Unified Runtime for Industrial Edge" from the Industrial Edge HUB into your Industrial Edge Management.
 The application should now be available in the IEM catalog.

 1. Login on the IEM where you control your IED
 2. Go to the catalog